Cloth ISBN: 9780804760508

 "Obstfeld gets to the heart of unpacking how real work gets done.
 In this wonderfully textured blend of ethnography and analytics, he lays out a rich foundation for knowledge articulation and powerful extensions to our understanding of networks and brokerage.
 Both advances are more relevant than ever as we are increasingly moving to the project-based work Obstfeld describes in our networked, fast-paced world.
 This work establishes a crucial conceptual foundation for understanding the new world of exponential changes we are now navigating."

-—John Seely Brown, Former Chief Scientist, Xerox Corporation and co-author The Social Life of Information and Pragmatic Imagination
+—John Seely Brown, Former Chief Scientist, Xerox Corporation and co-author of The Social Life of Information and Pragmatic Imagination

 "This book will quickly become essential reading for scholars and serious students of entrepreneurial action in any context.
 Using clear and accessible arguments, Obstfeld develops a social network-based perspective that integrates much of what we've learned about entrepreneurship over the last twenty years.
 A vital contribution that serves up challenges and tools for future research."